RhysEJF/radical-alignment/concepts/the-diological-network.md

 This wasn't a failure of technology.
 It was the predictable outcome of applying profit incentives to human connection.
 The attention economy demands viral content.
 Viral content rewards crony beliefs—ideas that signal tribal belonging, trigger emotional reactions, simplify complex realities into shareable slogans.

-Merit beliefs—ideas that accurately model reality but require nuance to understand—don't stand a chance.
+Merit beliefs, ideas that accurately model reality but require nuance to understand, don't stand a chance.
 They're not optimized for the feed.
 They don't make you angry enough to share or righteous enough to repost.

 And so we learned to optimize our beliefs for virality instead of truth.